Ahmad-RJ/COAL-Happy-Number/README.md

 Starting with the given number, replace that number by the sum of the squares of its digits.
 Repeat the process on the replaced number until the number either equals 1 within 256 iterations of the process.
 The number for which this process ends in 1 within 256 iterations is called a happy number, otherwise it is called an unhappy number.
 Use any notepad app to view the code.
 # Compiler
-This was built and tested on DOSBOX.
+This was built and tested on DOSBox.